ch-stark/blog1506/acm/README2.md

 Projects within ArgoCD will need to be configured by SREs to allow DBAs to deploy policies to a specific namespace (dba-policies) with restrictions placed on the kinds of resources (Policies, Placements, ConfigMaps) that can be deployed to here as per principle of least privilege.
 Via RBAC our DBAs are not able to edit the contents of any other namespace on the hub.

 The diagram introduces MachinePools which are hub-side constructs that define and scale a set of workers either via the RHACM console or via YAML.
-We will be using the default pool for running stateless workloads and add a machine pool (comprised of a single node) for running a stateful workload (PostgreSQL).
+We will be using the default pool for running stateless workloads and a separate machine pool (composed of a single node) for running a stateful workload (PostgreSQL).
 PostgreSQL is a common open-source database used in many cloud-native projects and has in-built replication and failover capabilities which we will be exploring in this blog.

 ## Deploying the Cluster Landing Zone

 The next set of instructions are intended to be executed by the SREs as they pertain to cluster configuration.
 The starting point here is a hub cluster with no managed clusters in existence.
 The YAML files shown here should go into a policy set such as openshift-provisioning as shown in the diagram.

-We start of by defining an empty ManagedClusterSet that serves as a logical grouping for clusters spawned from one or more cloud providers.
+We start by defining an empty ManagedClusterSet that serves as a logical grouping for clusters spawned from one or more cloud providers.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSet